Murder of James Bailey Cash Jr.: Investigation and FBI involvement

 According to McCall, around 12:45 AM he discovered a third ransom letter at a local Amoco gas station, owned by another member of the Cash family, Wilson P. Cash.
 In reality, McCall had planted the note, sliding the note under the door while talking with an employee, Harry Wright, outside.
 An hour after leaving the note, McCall returned to the gas station with another friend, claiming he needed gas for a family member's car.
 McCall claimed that he saw someone strange by the pumps, although no one else was found in the vicinity.
 McCall and the friend entered the gas station to turn on the gas pumps, at which point McCall picked up the note he had previously left.
 He began reading and making calls out the note.
 McCall would find Bailey Cash on his way home at 1:00 AM, coming back from the ransom drop off after not receiving the signal mentioned in the second note.

 This new note instructed Bailey Cash to redo the ransom payment, this time at 4:00 AM on May 31 along the same route.
-At 4:10 AM, Bailey Cash left the money (ten-thousand dollars in a shoebox) by a telephone pole.
+At 4:10 AM, Bailey Cash left the money ($10,000 in a shoebox) by a telephone pole.
 McCall at this point was hiding at an orange grove, and after collecting the money, he hid the money in various places around Princeton before going to visit friends.
 Searches for Cash Jr. continued on May 31, which McCall would join in.
 That same day, the media began to speak about the case.
 Soon there was an influx of attempted help by citizens who reported believed sightings of Cash Jr., and reporting on rumors of who could be involved.
 These tips yielded two possible suspects: James Sidney Smith, a prior criminal known to the FBI at the time, and M.F Braxton who was known to have had prior disagreements with Bailey Cash.
 More substantial help came on June 1 from thousands of members of the American Legion, the Civilian Conservation Corps and Red Cross, among many other groups who worked alongside FBI members and Sheriffs to continue the search.
 Together, these groups searched one hundred square miles, but ultimately did not find Cash Jr. By June 3 this group of thousands would be withdrawn, and a smaller group of 150 members who possessed tracking skills would be sent in to continue the search with law officers.
 Later that same day the search would be called off.